 Casting involves a number of pre-production tasks, whereas 3D printing only requires a 3D model being uploaded to the printer.
 In addition to this, there are typically more post-process steps involved with casting to achieve the desired material density requirements.

 Therefore, you need to consider the types of parts you’re producing.
 Metal 3D printing would be better suited to smaller parts with intricate features, such as nozzles, small impellers or parts requiring lightweight structures.
-Casting is more suitable for larger parts where metal can more easily flow to all sections of the mould.
+Casting is more suitable for larger parts where metal can more easily flow to all sections of the mold.

 Metal 3D Printing vs. CNC Machining